You've made it to the edge of the day,

 The replays,

-The what ifs,
+The rehearsals the what ifs,

 Not pushing them away,

-Set down the part of you that feels responsible for keeping it all together,
+Just letting them rest outside the bedroom door set down the part of you that feels responsible for keeping it all together,

-That part is trying its best,
+That part is trying it's best,

-And it can rest too,
+And it can rest too we'll keep it simple,

 If you'd like an anchor tonight,

-And as you repeat it,
+On the out-breath and as you repeat it,

 Let your attention become softer and softer,

-Like a hand opening,
+Like a hand opening if sleep comes,

 Let it come,